 The Configuration Management Time Machine

-Providing a new detailed historical configuration view to pin point the specific hardware and software in operation on a given system at an point in its history.
+Cognoscenti provides a fresh, detailed configuration view to pinpoint the specific hardware and software operating on a given system at any point in its history.

-Cognoscenti uses this data to define a unique Baseline for each device. collect a scheduled Current System State.
-This provides a historical time line of the critically defined system.
-The collection and followed state include (but not limited to) users, accesses, permissions, files, software (installed and versions), configurations, etc. This provides down to a line by line adjustment of configurations for how the system runs or how a specific application is set to run.
-This can include registry entries on the Windows side, Running configuration on the Cisco side, or actual flat files on the Linux/Unix/MacOS side.
+Cognoscenti uses this data to define a unique Baseline for each device and collect a scheduled Current System State (CSS).
+This provides a historical timeline of the critically defined system.
+The collection and followed state include (but are not limited to) users, accesses, permissions, files, software (installed and versions), configurations, etc. This breaks down to a line-by-line adjustment of configurations for how the system runs or how a specific application is set to run, including registry entries on the Windows side, running configuration on the Cisco side, or actual flat files on the Linux/Unix/MacOS side.

-- The system was running find until last week, What changed?
+- The system was running fine until last week.

-- The <name any application> was upgraded, but the configs no longer work, what when wrong?
+- The <name any application> was upgraded, but the configurations no longer work.

 - The production and test environments are supposed to be identical.
-They aren’t working differently.
-What is inconsistent in the hardware, software and configurations?
+They are working differently.